ayush-kr-repo/raceiq-f1-intelligence/README.md

 - Predicted podium and probability views.
 - Telemetry, tyre degradation, and strategy visualizations.
 - SHAP and per-driver explanation records.
+- Additional residual, telemetry, and probability plots are available in `outputs/plots/` and `outputs/telemetry/`.

 ## How To Run